DannyBarker/backEndCapstone2.0/README.md

 1. In the root project directory run the command: ```python manage.py makemigrations```
 2. Next run: ```python manage.py migrate```
-3. Then run: ```python manage.py loaddata <fixture file name minus .json>``` load order should be:
+3. Then run: ```python manage.py loaddata <fixture file name minus .json>```

+    Load order should be:

         1. company
         2. userType
         3. giftCard

 Now that your database is set up all you have to do is run the command: